-The origin of / indian perfume oil /
+The origin of / Indian botanical perfume oil /

-/ ittr / Derived from the Persian word itir meaning ‘scent’.
-Ittr is a natural perfume oil created from botanical sources free from alcohol and chemicals.
-The fragrant ingredients are distilled into a sandalwood oil/water base and then aged.
+The word / ittr / ittar, attar, atr or othr comes from the Persian word itir meaning fragrance, scent or essence.
+Ittr is a highly concentrated perfume oil created from botanical sources, free from alcohol and chemicals.
+The fragrant ingredients are distilled either by steam or hydro distillation into a sandalwood oil base and then aged.
 The aging period can last from one to ten years depending on the botanicals used and the results desired.
 Because of its concentrated form, ittr is sold in tiny bottles.
 It has a permanent shelf life and some ittr’s will become syrupy and smell more intense when matured.

 Explore more> return |